Share this:

 With MetroNow!, Metro aims to offer an additional on-demand option that is more flexible and aims to cater to customers’ individual needs.

-When will MetroNow! service come online?
+When will MetroNow! service start?

 What are the hours for MetroNow!?